Nathnaelc/cs162-test/session_17/README.md

 ### Large un-indexed tables
 In `random.sql` there is a slow query which joins three un-indexed tables together.
-Since this is a nested for loop and the tables are roughly the same size then it will take *O(N^3)* time.
+Since this is a nested for loop and the tables are roughly the same size then it will take *O(N³)* time.

 1. Now figure out how to index the table(s) such that the query is able to run much faster.
 2. Quantify the time taken for each version with the `.timer` command.
 3. Write pseudo code explaining how the fast query is now being implemented.
-4. Give your estimate of the asymptotic scaling behavior in big-Oh notation for the fast query.
+4. Give your estimate of the asymptotic scaling behavior in big-O notation for the fast query.
 5. Give the asymptotic scaling behavior for creating an index.